jatin2507/docdelta/CONTRIBUTING.md

 - Release notes
 - Special acknowledgments for significant contributions

-Thank you for contributing to DocDelta!
+Thank you for contributing to ScribeVerse!
 Your contributions help make documentation generation better for everyone.